-The decline of the Japanese eel has also resulted in crime in the US.
-When Asian suppliers started to buy North American eel, the fish went from almost worthless to a virtual gold mine: glass eels are now worth up to $2,600 a pound.
+The decline of the Japanese eel has also resulted in crime in the U.S. When Asian suppliers started to buy North American eel, the fish went from almost worthless to a virtual gold mine.
+Glass eels are now worth up to $2,600 a pound.
 In 2013, Maine fishermen caught more than 18,000 pounds of the tiny eels, worth about $33 million.

-Although an attempt to list them as an endangered species failed, fishing for glass eels is only legal two states, Maine and South Carolina.
-Maine has introduced fishing quotas, and they’re serious about it: this year, limits started to be enforced with an electronic swipe card system that will allow regulators to monitor how many eels are being caught daily.
+Although an attempt to list them as an endangered species failed in the U.S., fishing for glass eels is only legal two states, Maine and South Carolina.
+Maine has introduced fishing quotas, and they’re serious about it.
+This year, limits started to be enforced with an electronic swipe card system which will allow regulators to monitor how many eels are being caught daily.

 The Future of Unagi

-Researchers are at work on the obvious solution, which is to figure out how to breed eels in farms from the start.
-But as probably doesn’t surprise you at this point, this has not been easy.
-Eel eggs were first successfully fertilized in a lab in 1973, but it took till 2001 for the scientists to figure out what the fussy little buggers would eat (which turned out to be a slurry of freeze dried shark eggs.
-Mmm!)
-But they didn’t get any of them to live long enough to grow to full market size till just a few years ago.
-And still, only 1 percent of fertilized eggs survive even to 100 days – and this is a fish that can take a couple of years to get big enough to sell.
+Researchers are at work on the obvious solution: figuring out how to breed unagi in farms from the start.
+But this hasn’t been easy.
+Eel eggs were first successfully fertilized in a lab in 1973.
+But it took till 2001 for scientists to figure out what the fussy baby unagi would eat (which turned out to be a slurry of freeze dried shark eggs.
+Mmm!).
+They didn’t get any of them to live long enough to grow to full market size till a few years ago.
+And still, only 1 percent of fertilized eggs survive even to 100 days.
+And this is a fish that can take a couple of years to get big enough to sell.

 Scientists are working to solve these problems, and we better wish them luck.
-Because sadly, the way it’s going now, eventually we’ll all be telling our disbelieving grandchildren about how we celebrated Day of the Ox in the good old days, eating our fill of that luscious grilled unagi.
+Because sadly, the way it’s going now, eventually we’ll all be telling our disbelieving grandchildren about how we celebrated Day of the Ox in the good old days, eating our fill of luscious grilled unagi.

-Eels: An Exploration, from New Zealand to the Sargasso, of the World’s Most Mysterious Fish by James Prosek.
+- Eels: An Exploration, from New Zealand to the Sargasso, of the World’s Most Mysterious Fish by James Prosek.
 Harper Perennial, 2011